hash112/veritas-code/README.md

 Veritas from Blue Archive.

-You can get the background on the repo: https://github.com/hash112/veritas-code
+You can get the background on the repo and put in on vscode using [doki theme](https://marketplace.visualstudio.com/items?itemName=unthrottled.doki-theme)

 ## Themes